ObliviousSpartan/SpartanHUD-Baubles/README.md

 # Spartan HUD: Baubles
-Source Code for the mod Spartan HUD: Baubles<br>
+See your Baubles!
+This client-side only mod is a made-from-scratch replacement for the BaublesHud mod and adds enhanced features!<br>
 Find the page for the mod on CurseForge here: https://www.curseforge.com/minecraft/mc-mods/spartan-hud-baubles